executors/executors/wording.md

 do not introduce data races as a result of concurrent calls to those functions from different threads of execution.

-A `static_thread_pool`'s threads execute execution agents created via its associated executors with forward progress guarantee delegation.
+A `static_thread_pool`'s threads execute execution agents created via its associated executors with forward progress guarantee delegation. [*Note:* Forward progress is delegated to an execution agent for its lifetime.
+Because `static_thread_pool` guarantees only parallel forward progress to execution agents created via its executors, forward progress delegation does not apply to execution agents which have not yet begun their lifetime. *--end note*]

 #### Types